Applied Statistics - Bachelor of Science

 The Applied Statistics Major is 42 to 60 credits with a minimum of 36 senior-level credits and a minimum of six credits at the 400-level.

-Note: Students majoring in Applied Statistics are required to take prerequisite courses MATH 114, MATH 115, one of MATH 120 or MATH 125, and CMPT 101 or CMPT 103.
-These courses can be used to fulfill the breadth requirements.
+Note: Students majoring in Applied Statistics require STAT 151 or STAT 161, which fulfill the General Major Requirements.
+Students also need prerequisite courses MATH 114, MATH 115, one of MATH 120 or MATH 125, and CMPT 101 or CMPT 103.
+These courses fulfill the degree breadth requirements.

 Bachelor of Science - Applied Statistics Major